-Sydney Women’s International Film Festival (SWIFF) is an event where the creativity and stories of women, non-binary and self-identified female filmmakers are celebrated and supported, all in the heart of one of the world's most creative and iconic cities.
+Sydney Women’s International Film Festival (SWIFF) is an IMDb-registered event where the creativity and stories of women, non-binary and self-identified female filmmakers are celebrated and supported, all in the heart of one of the world's most creative and iconic cities.

 We aren't seeing enough stories about women nor enough made by them.
 SWIFF is a not-for-profit organisation conceived to tackle this deficit with a new platform.
 Our volunteer team is dedicated to improving audience access to films that support gender equality while promoting the creativity of local and international non-binary and self-identifying female filmmakers alike.

 Our 2023 festival will include programming of outstanding entries, post-screening Q&A with filmmakers, industry networking opportunities, and opening/closing social events.
 Our 2023 festival will include both an online and physical event with award nominees screening at the physical event.

 We look forward to watching your entries and seeing you at the festival in late November 2023!

-Official Selection Laurel.
+SWIFF2023 Official Selection Laurel.

 Promotional coverage on SWIFF.org.au social platforms.

-Sponsorship Services were available.
+Sponsorship Services where available.

-This is a film festival designed to support and promote stories that promote gender equality and have been created by female, non-binary and self-identifying female film-makers.
+This is a film festival designed to support and promote stories that promote gender equality and have been created by female, non-binary and self-identifying female filmmakers.
 To be eligible for entry, your entry must meet two criteria, and you must be able to produce evidence of these being met if required by the festival directors:

 a.
 Include at least one female or non-binary or self-identifying female writer, director, cinematographer, producer, or editor in the production team.